-An audible announcement may be made prior to the start of each program to notify occupants of the location of the exits to be used in the case of emergency.
-Signs with directions for speedy and orderly egress should be posted at aisle ends and at all entrances and exits.
+An audible announcement may be made before the start of each program to notify occupants of the location of the exits to be used in the case of an emergency.
+Signs with directions for speedy and orderly egress should be posted at aisle ends and all entrances and exits.

 D. Day-Care Occupancies

-Large uncomplicated signs should be strategically place and explained to children prior to a fire exit drill to help educate them in orderly egress.
+Large uncomplicated signs should be strategically placed and explained to children before a fire exit drill to help educate them on orderly egress.
 A fire exit drill coordinator shall be assigned to coordinate the fire drill efforts and to maintain written records of the drills and critiques thereof.

 Staff shall be instructed to check each room for children and shall have responsibility for a specific group of children during a fire drill.
 Upon exiting a room, doors and windows should be closed but not locked.

-Roll call will be taken immediately after exiting building to ensure that all children have evacuated and are present.
-Area fire authorities should be consulted to confirm that fire exit drills are being executed in the safest and most efficient manner for a specific building.
+Roll call will be taken immediately after exiting the building to ensure that all children have evacuated and are present.
+Area fire authorities should be consulted to confirm that fire exit drills are being executed most safely and efficiently for a specific building.

 E. Administrative Occupancies

-Due to the stable nature of administrative buildings, fire exit drills should be held annually following the guidelines set forth in the section on educational occupancies above.
+Due to the stable nature of administrative buildings, fire exit drills should be held annually following the guidelines outlined in the section on educational occupancies above.
 Special consideration must be given to handicapped employees and non-employee guests in the building.